97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Answer: Elton John himself.

 Bernie Taupin wrote the lyrics.
-Their partnership is so tight that most people assume Taupin wrote the melodies too.
-He did not.
-Elton John composed the music for songs like “Your Song,” “Rocket Man,” and “Tiny Dancer.”
+The partnership runs so deep that the credit blurs, and a table will hand Taupin the melodies too.
+He never touched them.
+Elton John composed the music for “Your Song,” “Rocket Man,” and “Tiny Dancer.”
+This is the question that ends more music rounds than any other on the list.

 47. What was The Beatles’ longest song?
 (Medium)